LordMurasama/IRL-Android-Windows/README.md

  - config.json
  - noalbs

-4.2.c - For NOALBS to respond to our Chat commands we need to give access to a Twitch Account (it is suggested to create an alt Twitch account and use that for the following; you can enable the creation of additional accounts from your Twitch Settings under Security and Privacy and toggling on "Enable additional account creation".
+4.2.c - For NOALBS to respond to our Chat commands, we need to give access to a Twitch Account (it is suggested to create an alt Twitch account and use that for the following; you can enable the creation of additional accounts from your Twitch Settings under Security and Privacy and toggling on "Enable additional account creation".
 Make sure to /mod this account.
 Once you are logged in with your preferred Account in Twitch, click on this **[Link](https://b3ck.com/twitch/oauth)**, then hit **Authorize with Twitch** and copy the whole Code from the website

 <img src="https://github.com/user-attachments/assets/d668b651-5f7e-45b3-9e1a-e26eb5174b19" height="300">
 <img src="https://github.com/user-attachments/assets/44ca3f4b-4ea8-47a8-868e-180fc5c62ba7" height="130">